fatiqnadeem/fatiqnadeem.github.io/_pages/about.md

   - /about.html
 ---

 I am a first-year Ph.D. student in Environmental Economics at the Bren School of Environmental Science and the Department of Economics, University of California, Santa Barbara.
-My research focuses on development and environmental economics.
+My research focuses on development and environmental economics with a focus on how citizens in developing countries decide to consume and conserve natural resources.
 I graduated from the Lahore University of Management Sciences in 2017 with a degree in economics.

 Before starting graduate school I did desk and field research for three years at Evidence in Governance and Politics, UCLA and the Institute of Development and Economic Alternatives, Pakistan.

 ## Research